 - Letters of recommendation depict STEM ability, responsibility, reliability, leadership, previous success when working with children, good communication skills, intellectual curiosity, and willingness to use criticism to improve.

-- Successful experience working with children and teaching colleagues as demonstrated in Education 500 "Exploring Teaching" or an equivalent experience.
+- Successful experience working with children or youth as demonstrated in Education 500 "Exploring Teaching" or an equivalent experience.
 Also success in working with teaching colleagues.